 Firstly, there are huge payouts involved when it comes to ad fraud.
-The ad fraud market is estimated to be in the billions as previously described.
+As previously described, the ad fraud market is estimated to be in the billions.
 With that, scaling a fraudulent ad campaign is also not that hard.
-Compare it to other illegal activities such as drug dealing or stealing cars which don’t scale as quickly, ad fraud does.
+Compare it to other illegal activities, such as drug dealing or stealing cars, which don’t scale as quickly and fraud does.

-Once a fraudster gets a payout from an ad network for fraudulent ads they can keep running that operation indefinitely until they get caught, that’s even if they get caught.
+Once a fraudster gets a payout from an ad network for fraudulent ads, they can keep running that operation indefinitely until they get caught, even if they get caught.

-The result is a high paying, endlessly scaling, a low-risk endeavor that cybercriminals flock to.
+The result is a high-paying, endlessly scaling, low-risk endeavor that cybercriminals flock to.

-On the surface, it’s clear that a bunch of fraudsters stealing money from advertising campaigns and cheating publishers is bad, but what’s the real effect on the market?
+On the surface, it’s clear that many fraudsters stealing money from advertising campaigns and cheating publishers are bad, but what’s the real effect on the market?
 How does it affect publishers?

-Their goal is to parasite on an ad network and takes little cuts of ad budgets over a long period of time.
+Their goal is to parasite on an ad network and take little cuts of ad budgets over a long period.
 However, some cases of ad fraud are specifically aimed at corporate entities to cause maximum damage to their operations.

-Yet, as advertisers spend their budgets and money moves through the digital advertising ecosystem, publishers end up getting less revenue due to fraudsters.
-They steal the money out of publisher’s hands which creates distrust from advertisers, reduced revenue for reinvesting into their business, their reputations take a hit and more.
+Yet, as advertisers spend their budgets and money moving through the digital advertising ecosystem, publishers get less revenue due to fraudsters.
+They steal the money out of the publisher’s hands, which creates distrust from advertisers, reduces revenue for reinvesting into their business, takes a hit to their reputations, and more.

-You can imagine when a fraudster acts if though they are Business Insider when they are not.
+You can imagine when a fraudster acts like a Business Insider when they are not.
 Advertisers then buy ads from that fake site, and in the end, Business Insider gets a bad reputation for serving fake ads and being fraudulent.

 It’s worth mentioning that advertisers lose out as well.
-Their ads get shown on fake websites or through methods previously mentioned which end up doing almost nothing for them in terms of conversions, sales, brand building, etc.
+Their ads get shown on fake websites or through previously mentioned methods, which end up doing almost nothing for them regarding conversions, sales, brand building, etc.

 As blockchain technology has evolved and become more popular, it has been presented as a solution to ad fraud on multiple occasions.
-Many have hoped that distributed ledger systems can solve the ad fraud crisis, but so far it hasn’t yet.
+Many have hoped that distributed ledger systems can solve the ad fraud crisis, but so far, it hasn’t.

-To fully combat ad fraud, all parties that take part in a programmatic transaction need to use blockchain.
-A recent survey has also said that only around 11% of US agencies have tried using blockchain technology.
+To combat ad fraud fully, all parties participating in a programmatic transaction need to use blockchain.
+A recent survey also said that only 11% of US agencies have tried using blockchain technology.
 Adoption is very low, and the fact that blockchain is slow to manage media transactions isn’t helping either.
-Digital advertising requires speeds of 10 milliseconds where blockchain can only deliver 1.5 seconds at best.
+Digital advertising requires speeds of 10 milliseconds, whereas blockchain can only deliver 1.5 seconds at best.

 Blockchain still has a long way to go before it can solve the ad fraud issue.
 Be sure to read more about the topic at eMarketer.

-Unfortunately, there isn’t a magic switch you can pull to solve the industry’s ad fraud problems.
+Unfortunately, you can’t pull a magic switch to solve the industry’s ad fraud problems.
 Fighting ad fraud requires sophisticated technology, artificial intelligence, skills, and expertise.

-Although Google recommends tips like not clicking on your own ads, avoiding partnering with untrusted parties, understanding your traffic and more, none of these tips help prevent unintended or invalid traffic attacks.
-If you follow every one of those points, you are still left vulnerable.
+Although Google recommends tips like not clicking on your ads, avoiding partnering with untrusted parties, understanding your traffic, and more, none help prevent unintended or invalid traffic attacks.
+If you follow all of those points, you are still vulnerable.

-However, MonetizeMore has a way you as a publisher can protect your ad networks accounts from getting banned without it costing you an arm and a leg.
-That’s precisely why MonetizeMore launched Traffic Cop, to help publisher detect and effectively block all types of invalid traffic.
+However, MonetizeMore has a way you, as a publisher, can protect your ad network accounts from getting banned without it costing you an arm and a leg.
+That’s precisely why MonetizeMore launched the two-time award-winning IVT solution, Traffic Cop to help publishers detect and effectively block all types of invalid traffic.

-With Traffic Cop you not only get to detect fraud, but you can also use pre-bid analysis to block these ads from serving to fraudulent traffic.
+With Traffic Cop, you not only get to detect fraud, but you can also use pre-bid analysis to block these ads from serving fraudulent traffic.

 The industry-wide issue of ad fraud probably won’t get solved anytime soon.
 At least with Traffic Cop, you can protect your ad inventory and keep all those fraudulent, invalid traffic away from your ads.
 Sign up to Traffic Cop today and never again worry about getting banned from ad networks through invalid traffic ever again!